teh0xqb/teh0xqb.github.io/_posts/2020-05-22-portfolio.md

 (say local animation, fallbacks, error handling).

 Using this app-level "flag" (loading), the pokedex has an interesting app-level loading animation.
-It is a little bit hidden below the pokedex header.
-You may notice it when you first click on a pokemon type.
-That's the point: on slow connections, you'll see the loading animation.
+It is pretty inconspicuous- serves as the border for the pokedex header.
+Users should mostly notice it when exploring a pokemon type the application has not retrieved before.
+That's the point: on slow connections, users should  see the loading animation.
 On faster internet connections, you don't really need to notice it (nor have previous content immediately replaced or yanky flashes of animations from requests that took a small amount of time).

 This application is fully responsive- try it out under several browser sizes.
 I used flex and grid layout methods, and `em` values, in order for it to work and resize appropriatedly.
 It is not exactly optimized for mobile, but any desktop window will do.

-I'll tweak it a little bit for mobile soon.
+I used the `simplebar` library for OS-**in**dependent scrollbars.
+OS-dependent scrollbars usually cause inconsistencies in styling and experience, especially on mobile!

 ---